Stock market today: Wall Street tumbles to its worst loss in months

 Wednesday’s stronger-than-expected jobs report from ADP could be a signal of what Friday’s more comprehensive report from the U.S. government will say.
 Fed Chair Jerome Powell has highlighted Friday's numbers as a big influence on the central bank's next move in September.

-Higher rates tend to hurt technology and other high-growth stocks in particular, and several Big Tech stocks pulled the market lower.
-Microsoft, Nvidia and Amazon all fell at least 2.5% and were some of the heaviest weights on the S&P 500.
+Higher rates tend to hurt technology and other high-growth stocks in particular, and Big Tech stocks helped drag the market lower.
+Microsoft, Nvidia and Amazon all fell more than 2.5% and were some of the heaviest weights on the S&P 500.

-Generac Holdings, which sells generators and other power products, tumbled 24.8% for one of the biggest drops in the S&P 500 after it reported weaker profit for the spring than analysts expected.
+Generac Holdings, which sells generators and other power products, tumbled 24.4% for the biggest drop in the S&P 500 after it reported weaker profit for the spring than analysts expected.

 Most companies this reporting season, though, have been topping profit expectations.
 That’s usually the case, and expectations were quite low coming into this reporting season.
-Analysts were forecasting the worst drop for S&P 500 earnings per share in years.
+Analysts were forecasting a third straight quarter of weaker earnings per share for S&P 500 companies.

-On the winning side of Wall Street was CVS Health, which rose 3.4%. after the retail pharmacy chain reported a milder drop in results than expected.
-Humana climbed 5.1% after it topped expectations for the latest quarter.
+On the winning side of Wall Street was CVS Health, which rose 3.3%. after it reported a milder drop in results than expected.
+Humana climbed 5.6% after it topped expectations for the latest quarter.

-They were among the he relatively few stocks to rise.
-Only about a quarter of the stocks in the S&P 500 were higher.
+They were among the relatively few stocks to rise.
+Only about a quarter of the stocks in the S&P 500 climbed.

 In stock markets abroad, indexes were broadly lower across Europe and Asia after the downgrade of the U.S. credit rating injected some caution.